2026 Conference Program

 Stephen V. Chavez, Siemens

 Additionally, this presentation highlights emerging trends like AI-driven design optimization and machine learning (ML) EDA tools, and innovative manufacturing processes, positioning UHDI technology as crucial for the future across industries like consumer electronics and aerospace.
 By analyzing the challenges, EDA tools, and methods involved, the presentation provides a comprehensive understanding of the evolving UHDI design and verification landscape.
-Through this framework, attendees will gain insights into the efficient design and robust verification of next-generation UHDI topologies, addressing the increasing demands of modern electronics in sectors such as telecommunications, automotive and consumer electronics.
+Through this framework, insights into the efficient design and robust verification of next-generation UHDI topologies will be provided, addressing the increasing demands of modern electronics in sectors such as telecommunications, automotive and consumer electronics.

 What you will learn: